-When addiction is present most spousal relationships will
+When addiction or problem use is present, most spousal

-partners.
+between the partners.
 These levels of functional behavior may surge positively

 and spiral down negatively seemingly out of the blue.
-However, there is almost always a
+However, there is almost

-Habitual leveling off is common for addicts who are at a stage where
+Habitual leveling off is common for those who are at a stage where

 maintenance of home and employment is still evident.
 These leveling off periods

 are what keep two addicted spouses engaged.
 However, when only one individual

-has acknowledged addiction issues the movement between lower
+has acknowledged addiction or problems with use, the movement between lower

 functioning and upswings causes a higher level of emotional strain then does